-In addition to academic requirements, brief personal essays, autobiographical sketches, and letters of reference are used in assessing your non-academic qualifications.
+In addition to academic requirements, brief personal essays, autobiographical sketches, and references are used in assessing your non-academic qualifications.

 Your ability to use the English language will be taken into consideration and you may be requested to submit additional information to supplement the application form.